codingatty/Plumage/README.md

 * [Plumage-py](https://github.com/codingatty/Plumage-py), an implementation in Python (2.7)
 * [Plumage-dotnet](https://github.com/codingatty/Plumage-dotnet), a C# implementation for .NET (C#, VisualBasic, etc.)

 Pick whichever implementation fits your needs.
+Both implementations incorporate the ST66.xsl and ST96.xsl XSLT files maintained in this repository.

 Plumage provides the following data:
 * Status information: dozens of individual data items about the status of the registration application, including application and registration numbers and dates; applicant and representative contact information, historical data on all events recorded in the application; and history of any recorded assignments.